 1) On Kilimanjaro you won’t carry a heavy pack - Climbing Mount Rainier means heavy packs, upwards of 70 pounds (!) with all of your camping gear like sleeping bags, tent, clothing, climbing gear, ropes, food, water, stove and fuel.
 On Kilimanjaro, your porters will carry all of that gear and all you’ll need is to carry your daypack with some layers, snacks, water and a camera.
 You will arrive at camp with your tent already setup and you’ll wake up in the morning with tea and coffee already made.
 Much simpler than having to plan all of your own meals and try to cook them in the dark and cold on a camping stove!

-When you are ready to book your climb to the roof of Africa, let me know!
+Check out our trips to climb Mount Kilimanjaro hen you are ready to book your climb to the roof of Africa, let me know.

 Your friendly safari expert,